failure-driven/pair-with-me/PROJECT.md

 ## TODO

+- [ ] reliable new developer onboarding experience
 - [ ] bug fix flakey test: seems not to click the **sign out** button at all so does not transition to the `sign in` root page
 ```bash